 When you begin to work on reducing pain, it's likely to go slower than you want.
 You may continue to be angry that your life is not normal, that you can't do what other people do and that everything takes so long.
 Respect and acknowledge every emotion and negative thought; and let yourself know these thoughts aren't the whole truth.
-You are bigger than, love is bigger than, your health is stronger than and your commitment is more than these awful feelings.
-When it is a particularly discouraging time look at your resources and give yourself more time.
-Remember these important approaches:
+You are more than, love is bigger than, your health is stronger and your commitment is more than these awful feelings.
+When your pain is higher than a 7 (on your scale) you are likely in an autonomic nervous system response of fight or flight.
+A yoga class isn't going to cut it, pain meds or other methods of downregulation could be needed.